 In addition, each person assigned to this category must fully comply with at least one of the following requirements, while all persons assigned to this category must collectively comply with all of these requirements:

-at least 5years of relevant experience in the field of radioactive waste management and participation in the drafting of of a technical design and/or its safety justification documents for radioactive waste management for a radioactive waste management facility and/or a radioactive waste disposal facility and/or participation in the regulatory review of these documents;
+at least 5 years of relevant experience in the field of radioactive waste management and participation in the drafting of radioactive waste management process related safety justification documents, i.e. technical design and/or safety justification documents for a radioactive waste management facility and/or a radioactive waste disposal facility, and/or participation in the regulatory review of these documents;

-has drafted at least one technical design and/or safety justification documents or part thereof for a radioactive waste repository and/or has carried out the regulatory review of these documents or part thereof;
+experience in drafting at least one technical design and/or safety justification documents or part thereof for a radioactive waste repository and/or experience in carrying out the regulatory review of at least one of such documents or part thereof;

-has drafted the design of the bituminized radioactive waste management facility and its safety justification documents or part thereof, and/or has carried out a regulatory review of these documents or part thereof;
+experience in drafting at least one technical design and/or safety justification documents or part thereof for a bituminized radioactive waste management facility and/or experience in carrying out the regulatory review of at least one of such documents or part thereof.

-5.3.2.3 Expert category: safety analysis /
+Expert category: Safety Analysis

-Functions: /
+Functions:

-Review of documents (parts of documents) related to safety analysis, radiation safety, fire safety.
+review of documents (parts of documents) related to safety analysis, radiation safety, fire safety.

-Minimum staff required: at least 2 people.
+Minimum staff required: at least 2 persons.

 Requirements: